 Address: 70 North Union Street, Delaware, OH 43015

-The Delaware, Ohio Municipal Court has jurisdiction over misdemeanor DUI / OVI offenses and misdemeanor criminal offenses that take place in Delaware County.
+The Delaware Municipal Court has jurisdiction over misdemeanor offenses which take place in Delaware County, Ohio.
 Most cases are filed originally in the Municipal Court, but some cases are transferred to the Delaware Municipal Court from other courts, such as the Westerville Mayor’s Court, the Shawnee Hills Mayor’s Court, and the Sunbury Mayor’s Court.
-These types of cases are commonly heard in the Delaware Municipal Court:
+The following types of cases are commonly heard in the Delaware Municipal Court:

 • DUI / OVI

 • Underage drinking

 In this court, there are two judges: Judge Hemmeter and Judge Rohr.
 There are also magistrates who preside over some hearings.
 After a traffic ticket or criminal complaint is filed, one of the two judges is permanently assigned to the case.
 The prosecutor with responsibility for a particular case varies.
 If the alleged crime occurred within the city of Delaware, the case is prosecuted by the Delaware City Prosecutor’s Office, and that office divides cases alphabetically (by the defendant’s last name) among the City Prosecutor and the Assistant Prosecutors.
 If the alleged offense occurred in another city or village, that city or village is responsible for prosecuting the case.
 Most cities and villages have a contract with the city of Delaware to prosecute their cases, but Shawnee Hills and Sunbury have their own attorneys who prosecute cases in the Municipal Court.